jtextor/insilico-trials/README.md

-# Simulation model for cancer immunotherapy and chemotherapy trials
+# Simulation models for cancer immunotherapy and chemotherapy trials

 This repository contains code and data related to the following manuscript: